codechirag/stem/README.md

 I have used GSAP for animation, Swiper for slider functionality.
 There is mouse move animation in header.
 Text animation for headings.

+After completing the project, I have manually checked the spacing and other things.

 ## Hosted
 URL is : https://stem-gold.vercel.app/
 Github: https://github.com/codechirag/stem.git